 Understanding the Account Home

 We aim to make our service as easy to use as possible.
-However, given the nature of our product you will come across terms like DNS and IP addresses, which might be new to some of our users.
+However, given the nature of our product you will come across terms like DNS, VPN and IP addresses, which might be new to some of our users.
 While it is not a requirement to understand the underlying technology, it might help you do bug tracking on your own if you have a better understanding of what is going on.

 We strongly recommend spending a couple of minutes reading the below.
 However don’t forget that you can always contact us if you run into issues – we are here to help.